 “No!
 Let me go!” the boy points at Crisostomo, “Just you wait!
 I’ll come to you!”

 Crisostomo pulls out the greatsword from the giant then starts walking towards the forest.

-Greetings, I am Montgomery Ibarra and welcome to this mini-series I’m working on as a hobby.
+Greetings, I am Montgomery Ibarra and thank you for reading this story I wrote as a hobby.
 I love writing and I love playing Black Desert Online.

 Wanna help out a starving writer?
 How about buying me a coffee?

 A special thank you to the following for supporting me on Buy Me A Coffee: